 Just like the prototypes, the end-result needs to be tested regularly against real user needs, experience, expectations, and usability issues.

-A test and validation session after every major update of the end-result is proof that the product is being developed following the precise needs and business direction.
+A test and validation session after every major update of the end-result prove that the product is being developed according to the precise needs and business direction.

 It is good practice to create and maintain a brief record during product development that can help with all testing and validation in the future.

-When the end-result is released, and it is in a real-world environment, it is strongly recommended the behavior of a large number of real users is tracked, recorded, and analyzed.
+When the end-result is released, and it is in a real-world environment, it is strongly recommended to track, record and analyze the behaviour of a large number of real users.